cmwetherell/cmwetherell.github.io/docs/tournaments/2023-Tata-Steel-Masters-Chess-Tournament/index.md

 Magnus will has white against Wesley So - typically, I would look for these two to head into a drawish line, but that won't be happening with the tournament on the line.
 Magnus needs a win to get himself into position to win.
 If Magnus draws with So and wins his two remaining games against the Indian youngsters, he has a 41% chance of winning the event.
 If he wins all three, he has an 80% chance of winning the event.

 Can Abdusattorov hold onto his lead?
-We'll find out, as the last three rounds unfold starting on Friday.
+We'll find out as the last three rounds unfold starting on Friday.

 Follow me on [Twitter][twit] and be the first to know when I update this page after every round.